-Wagner: A week after I got back from the event, a few friends who attended A short time later, I suspected I had the virus when I began to feel pains and aches in my muscles similar to how I've felt when I had the flu.
+Wagner: A week after I got back from the event, a few friends who attended told me they tested positive for the virus.
+A short time later, I suspected I had the virus when I began to feel pains and aches in my muscles similar to how I've felt when I had the flu.
 I also began to feel chills on my skin.
 I got tested, and the test was negative, but my symptoms continued to get worse.
 The nurses at the urgent care center suggested I retest, and the results came back positive.